Summary – In 2021, JCV filed a Legal Complaint for...

-Jefferson County is home to more than 56,000 people, along with untouched landscapes, a thriving tourism industry, and beloved historic treasures found only in the tip of the state’s eastern panhandle.
-We’re also home to the confluence of the Potomac and Shenandoah Rivers, with borders touching Maryland and Virginia, providing access to white-water rafting, tubing, fishing, and our own special “river living.”
-We are a special place.
+Jefferson County is home to more than 56,000 people who enjoy the untouched landscapes, ecotourism, and historic treasures.
+These are features only found in the tip of the state’s eastern panhandle.
+We’re also home to the confluence of the Potomac and Shenandoah Rivers with borders that touch Maryland and Virginia.
+This confluence provides access to whitewater rafting, tubing, fishing, and our own special “river living.”
+The landscapes and welcoming people make Jefferson County a special place.

 - The proposed factory plans include multiple smokestacks, approximately 21-stories high, releasing thousands of tons of toxic emissions and particulate matter annually, including Formaldehyde, Sulfuric Acid Mist, and Nitrogen Dioxide, among others, making this plant the second-largest emitter of Volatile Organic Compounds in the state of WV.